 • Coached R.J.
 Rickert to College Sports Madness Third Team All-American honors and First Team All-Big Sky honors in 2013.
-Also developed Nick Butier into a Second Team All-Big Sky fullback.
+Butier earned Second Team All-Big Sky fullback accolades.

 • Coached starters Hess and Brian Riley for an offensive unit that ranked 14th in the nation and produced the Big Sky leaders in both rushing and passing efficiency in 2011.
 Riley earned All-Big Sky Honorable Mention honors and played in the Casino del Sol All-Star game to cap his career, while Hess was an All-Big Sky Second Team pick at fullback.

 • In 2010, Knoth helped develop two-sport standout Nick Larson in his only season on the gridiron.
 Larson, a former basketball player, produced 14 catches for 117 and three touchdowns, the second-best total on the team, and earned All-Big Sky Honorable Mention accolades.
 Knoth also worked with Vinnie Paciulli, who earned the All-Big Sky Second Team selection at fullback in 2010.

 • Mentored Shaun Fitzpatrick to three All-Big Sky honors.
 In 2006, Fitzpatrick was named to the first team.
 He picked up second team honors in 2007 and honorable mention accolades in 2009.
 He received honorable mention Sports Network All-America honors, and was named to the 2009 Football Championship Subdivision Athletics Directors Association Academic All-Star Team.

 • In 2008, redshirt freshman Brian Riley earned All-Big Sky Honorable Mention accolades.